lucasnbsb/AngularImport/README.md

 ### 1.2.0

 Adds auto mode, which looks for modules first and then standalone components, auto mode is now the default

+### 1.3.0

+Adds go to constructor, navigates to the corresponding component and sets the cursor at the end of the constructor's parameters